Karribalu/slack-calendar-bot/Readme.md

 ## Features

 - **Google Calendar Integration**: Create and view events in your Google Calendar.
+- **Slack Chat**: User can interact with bot by mentioning in the chat and use natural laguage.
 - **Slack Commands**: Interact with the bot using slash commands in Slack.
 - **Authentication**: Securely authenticate via Slack OAuth and Google OAuth.